 A restored habitat makes a better home for fish species that already inhabit the San Antonio River.
 Fish native to the San Antonio River include:

 - Red Shiner

 - Central Stoneroller

 The San Antonio River was authorized for channelization by the U.S. Army Corps of Engineers in the 1954 to provide better conveyance of flood water.
 Although the channelization of the river is an effective way of managing flood water, it has damaged the ecosystem of the river and is visually unappealing.
-The Mission Reach project will correct damage done to the ecosystem by the channelization and restore the river's natural beauty while providing the same level of flood management that was attained by the channelized river.
+The Mission Reach project has corrected damage done to the ecosystem by the channelization and restored the river's natural beauty while providing the same level of flood management that was attained by the channelized river.

 Above left: Pre-channelization at Roosevelt Park near the Lonestar Brewery (circa 1955)